openhab/openhab1-addons/bundles/binding/org.openhab.binding.modbus/README.md

 - 2b. if the item is Number: the value is used as is
 - 3. transformation is done to the value, if configured.
 The transformation output (string) is parsed to state using item's accepted state types (e.g. number, or CLOSED/OPEN).

-The logic for converting to the read read registers to number goes as below.
-Different procedure is taken depending on `valuetype`.
+Polled registers from the Modbus slave are converted to openHAB state.
+The exact conversion logic depends on `valuetype` as described below.

 Note that _first register_ refers to register with address `start` (as defined in the slave definition), _second register_ refers to register with address `start + 1` etc. The _index_ refers to item read index, e.g. item `Switch MySwitch "My Modbus Switch" (ALL) {modbus="slave1:5"}` has 5 as read index.